rurre/PumkinsAvatarTools/README.md

 - To launch the tool go to `Tools > Pumkin > Avatar Tools` in your Unity project.

 Also check out the new [Wiki](https://github.com/rurre/PumkinsAvatarTools/wiki) for a more detailed explanation of what everything does.
-(Not yet updated to v0.6)
+(Updated to v0.6 now)

 I now have a [Discord Server](https://discord.gg/7vyekJv)!
 Join it to stay up to date with this tool's updates.
 At least until I make an auto updater.